Judaica Guide

 Shofar

-The Shofar is one of the earliest instruments used in Jewish music, and is traditionally played during the month of Elul, which is the last month in the Hebrew calender, and during the first ten days of the Hebrew year (the days between Rosh Hashanah and Yom Kippur).
+The Shofar is one of the earliest instruments used in Jewish music, and is traditionally played during the month of Elul, which is the last month in the Hebrew calendar, and during the first ten days of the Hebrew year (the days between Rosh Hashanah and Yom Kippur).
 A person should hear at least 100 blasts from the Shofar on each day of Rosh Hashanah.
 The blowing of the Shofar is the only specific commandment for Rosh Hashanah.

 There are three sounds made with the shofar: